 Mysteries.
 Claims.
 What faith — that of Father Barlow!
 But back to the point:

-A strange planet, is earth; a place of mystery and blindness, without the Holy Spirit.
+A strange planet, is earth; a place of mystery and blindness, home of the blinkered, without the Holy Spirit.